IvoSt98/fitness1/README.md

  ### GitHub Pages
 The project was deployed to GitHub Pages using the following steps...

-1.Log in to GitHub and locate the [GitHub Repository](https://github.com/IvoSt98/fitness1?tab=readme-ov-file)
+1. Log in to GitHub and locate the [GitHub Repository](https://github.com/IvoSt98/fitness1?tab=readme-ov-file)

-2.At the top of the Repository (not top of page), locate the "Settings" Button on the menu.
+2. At the top of the Repository (not top of page), locate the "Settings" Button on the menu.

 -Alternatively Click [Here](https://github.com/IvoSt98/fitness1/settings) for a GIF demonstrating the process starting from Step 2.

-4.Scroll down the Settings page until you locate the "GitHub Pages" Section.
+3. Scroll down the Settings page until you locate the "GitHub Pages" Section.

-5.Under "Source", click the dropdown called "None" and select "Master Branch".
+4 .Under "Source", click the dropdown called "None" and select "Master Branch".

-6.The page will automatically refresh.
+5. The page will automatically refresh.

-7.Scroll back down through the page to locate the now published site [link](https://github.com/IvoSt98/fitness1?tab=readme-ov-file) in the "GitHub Pages" section, it will be under the name Depployments.
+6. Scroll back down through the page to locate the now published site [link](https://github.com/IvoSt98/fitness1?tab=readme-ov-file) in the "GitHub Pages" section, it will be under the name Depployments.

 ## Forking the GitHub Repository

 By forking the GitHub Repository we make a copy of the original repository on our GitHub account to view and/or make changes without affecting the original repository by using the following steps...

-1.Log in to GitHub and locate the GitHub Repository
+1. Log in to GitHub and locate the GitHub Repository

-2.At the top of the [Repository](https://github.com/IvoSt98/fitness1)  between Watch and Star btuons on the menu, is locate the "Fork" Button.
+2. At the top of the [Repository](https://github.com/IvoSt98/fitness1)  between Watch and Star btuons on the menu, is locate the "Fork" Button.

-3.You should now have a copy of the original repository in your GitHub account.
+3. You should now have a copy of the original repository in your GitHub account.